 Social media is indispensable when it comes to hotel marketing.
 More and more people are finding the hotels they stay in through Instagram and Facebook.

-This also gives you the opportunity to communicate with your guests (and potential guests) directly.
-Marketing in 2018 has shown that building relationships are becoming incredibly important for customer acquisition, and this importance will be emphasized in 2019.
+This also allows you to communicate with your guests (and potential guests) directly.
+Marketing has shown that building relationships are crucial for customer acquisition, and this importance will be emphasized this year.

 You can engage with your guests by: